 - ATM fee reimbursement up to three times per month ($4 per fee maximum)

-- Earn up to 1.5% cash back on qualifying spending with your debit card
+- Earns up to 1.5% cash back on qualifying spending with your debit card

-- Receive direct deposit up to two days early
+- Receives direct deposit up to two days early

 Many credit cards offer generous cash-back rewards, but the Level Debit Card stands out as one of the rare debit cards that does.
 Just note that in order to earn rewards when you use the card in stores, you’ll need to choose “credit” rather than “debit” at the point of sale.
 Transactions like ATM withdrawals or “manufactured spending” strategies—like buying gift cards—do not qualify for cash back.
 Rewards post to your account almost immediately, and there is no cap on the amount you earn.

 While the Level Bank Account might be able to replace a checking account for some people, it lacks features that others may find essential.
-As of this writing, there is no online bill payment feature, although you can use your Level Bank Account with apps like Venmo, PayPal, and Zelle.
-Also, the service does not yet offer remote check deposit, but those improvements are in development.
+There is no online bill payment feature, although you can use your Level Bank Account with apps like Venmo, PayPal, and Zelle.
+The service does not yet offer remote check deposit, but those improvements are in development.

 Level Customer Service